 And while your current home may be larger than you strictly need if your children have left home, it does mean you have space to accommodate them and their potentially growing families when they come to visit.

 Get great ideas for saving money, plus information on your consumer rights, pensions, tax and much more in our Money section.

 Moving home comes with numerous extra costs, which can eat into the money you can release by downsizing.
 Your estate agent’s and solicitor’s fees, plus the likes of surveys, removals and stamp duty expenses can add up to many thousands of pounds.

-There are, however, likely to be initial costs associated with equity release: you may have to pay your financial adviser as well as set-up fees on the plan you take out.
-The Equity Release Council says total charges can be between £2,000 and £3,000.
+There are, however, likely to be initial costs associated with equity release: you may have to pay your financial adviser for guidance, as well as set-up fees on the plan you take out.
+Do check what fees you'll pay before you agree to a plan.

 10 things you should know before your house goes on the market